gnlhmbtv/gnlhmbtv/readme.md

 <h2>Hi, I'm <strong>Gunel Humbatova</strong></h2>
 <hr>
-<h3>I'm a Computer Science student at ASOIU.
-I've been interested in programming for about a year.</h3>
+<h3>I've been interested in programming for about a year.
+I have knowledge about C, C++, C#, NodeJS, .Net and some FrontEnd Technologies like Html, Css, JavaScript, Sass, JQuery etc. and MsSql, Microsoft Access, MongoDB. </h3>

 <hr>